Rajee Narinesingh

 Rajee Narinesingh (born April 7, 1967) is an American actress, LGBT activist, author, singer, and reality television personality, most widely known for her appearances on the E!
 Entertainment docu-series, Botched, which documented her struggles to remove cement from her face, breasts and hips after previous mismanaged fillers by a fake doctor.
 Most of the concrete-like substance was removed from her face after her second appearance on the show.

 Early life and education

-Narinesingh was born in Brooklyn, New York City, New York, to Boyie "Roop" Narinesingh (died December 2004) and Sandra Narinesingh and was raised in Philadelphia, Pennsylvania.
+Narinesingh was born in Brooklyn, New York, to Boyie "Roop" Narinesingh (died December 2004) and Sandra Narinesingh and was raised in Philadelphia, Pennsylvania.
 Narinesingh has one younger sister.
 She is of Trinidadian Dougla origin.
 Her father was Indo-Trinidadian and her mother has French, Afro-Trinidadian, and Polynesian roots.
 Narinesingh graduated from Franklin Learning Center, a performing arts high school in Philadelphia, later graduating from Edinboro University of Pennsylvania.
 She worked at a Korean-owned jewelry store for close to ten years before relocating to Miami, Florida to work for The American Red Cross.